vmakhin/ERT_tasks/Assessment_IRI_EDP/README.md

 ##### What the project does?

 > Creates a C-based modeling and simulation program that drives IRI model Fortran code.
-C Modeling interface captures and generates DEP (Electron Density Profile) for a given time and location of interest.
+C Modeling interface captures and generates EDP (Electron Density Profile) for a given time and location of interest.

 ###### Why the project is useful?